SymfonyCasts/EasyAdminBundle/sfcasts/custom-field.md

-# Custom Field
+# Creating a Custom Field

-On the Answers CRUD, we just created this cool little custom Votes template, which we then used by calling the `->setTemplatePath()` on our votes field.
-But we also have a votes field over on Questions, which still uses the default.
-I want to use this in both places.
-Technically, doing this is really easy.
-We could copy this `->setTemplatePath()`, go up and find our `QuestionCrowdController.php`, find our votes field right here, and then just paste to use that template path.
-But *instead*, let's create a custom field.
+On the Answers CRUD, we just created this nice custom "Votes" template, which we then *use* by calling `->setTemplatePath()` on the `votes` field.
+But we *also* have a votes field over in the Questions section... which still renders the *boring* way.
+I want to use our new template in *both* places.

+Technically, doing this is super easy!
+We could copy this `->setTemplatePath()`, go up, open `QuestionCrudController.php`, find the `votes` field... then paste to use that template path.

+But *instead*, let's create a *custom* field.

-Since a field class like `TextareaField` or `AssociationField` defines how a field looks on the index page and details page, as well as how it's rendered on a form, a custom field is a great way to encompass a bunch of custom field configurations in one place so you can reuse it.
-Creating a custom field is pretty easy.
-Down in our `src/EasyAdmin/` directory, I'll create a new PHP class called "VotesField".
+We know that a field class - like `TextareaField` or `AssociationField` - defines how a field looks on the index and detail pages... as well as how it's rendered on a form.
+A custom field is a *great* way to encompass a *bunch* of custom field configuration in one place so you can reuse it.
+And *creating* a custom field is pretty easy.

+## Creating the Custom Field

+Down in the `src/EasyAdmin/` directory, create a new PHP class called, how about, `VotesField`.

-The only rule of fields is that it needs to implement `FieldInterface`.
-This requires us to have two methods, "new" and "getAsDto", but what you'll typically do is `use FieldTrait`.
+The only rule for a field is that it needs to implement `FieldInterface`.
+This requires us to have two methods - `new` and `getAsDto()`.
+But what you'll typically do is `use FieldTrait` to make life easier.

 Click to open that.
-As you can see here, `FieldTrait` helps manage the Dto stuff, and it also has a bunch of the usual things like `setLabel`, `setValue`, `setFormattedValue` that every field shares.
-If you go to Code Generate, or "cmd + N" on a Mac, the only thing we need to implement is "new" method.
-This is really where we customize all the options on this field.
-As a reminder, our votes field is currently an `IntegerField`.
-I'll hold "cmd" or "ctrl" to open it and look at its new function.
-We want our new method to look very much like the `IntegerField` with a few differences, so copy all the code from `new`, close this, go to `VotesField.php`, and paste.
-I'll hit "Ok" to add that use statement up there.
+As you can see, `FieldTrait` helps manage the "Dto" stuff, with a bunch of the useful things methods `setLabel()`, `setValue()` and `setFormattedValue()` that all fields share.

+So *now*, if you go to Code Generate - or "cmd + N" on a Mac - the only thing we need to implement is `new()`. *This* is where we customize all the options on our field.

+As a reminder, our votes field is *currently* an `IntegerField`.
+Hold "cmd" or "ctrl" to open that and look at *its* `new()` function... because we want *our* method to look *very* much like this... with a few differences.
+So copy all of this, close, head to `VotesField`... and paste.
+Hit "Ok" to add that use statement on top.
-I'll also remove `OPTION_NUMBER_FORMAT`, since we won't need it.
-It relates to a field configurator that I'll show you in a second.
-Perfect!
-You may have noticed that this `->setDefaultColumns()` is crossed out.
-That's because it's marked as "internal", meaning it's only meant to be used from *inside* of your field. *But* that's where we are, so it's *okay* to use it.
+I'll also remove `OPTION_NUMBER_FORMAT`.
+We won't need that: it relates to a field configurator that I'll show you in a minute.

+Ok, good start!
+You may have noticed that `->setDefaultColumns()` is crossed out.
+That's because it's marked as "internal".
+That *usually* means it's a function *we* shouldn't use directly, but in this case, the documentation says that it *is* ok to use from *inside* of a field class... which is where we are.

-Additionally, you can customize anything you want here, like saying `->addWebpackEncoreEntires()` to add an extra Webpack Encore entry that will be included when this field is used.
-What *we* want to do, instead of calling `->setTemplateName()` so that it uses the normal `IntegerField`, is say `->setTemplatePath()` and then pass the same thing we have in `AnswerCrudController.php`, which is `admin/field/votes.html.twig`.
-Just as a reminder, "this template is used in the index and details pages", and above the form type, "this is used in the edit and new pages".
-That's it!
-Now we can go use this.
+At this point, we can customize *anything*!
+Like `->addWebpackEncoreEntires()` to add an extra Webpack Encore entry that will be included when this field is used.
+What *we* want to do, instead of calling `->setTemplateName()` so that it uses standard integer field template, is to say `->setTemplatePath()` and pass the same thing we have in `AnswerCrudController`, which is `admin/field/votes.html.twig`.

+As a reminder to myself, I'll add some comments about which parts control the index and detail pages... and which parts control the form.

+## Using the Custom field

+Ok, that's it!
+Let's go use this!

-In `AnswerCrudController.php`, change this to a `VotesField`.
-We don't need the `->setTemplatePath()` anymore, so delete it.
-Then, in `QuestionCrudController.php`, do the same thing.
+In `AnswerCrudController`, change this to `VotesField`... and we don't need `->setTemplatePath()` anymore.
+Then, in `QuestionCrudController`, do the same thing.
 Add `VotesField` and... done!
-If we wanted to, we could even put this `->setTextAlign('right')` *inside* the custom field *or* remove it.
+If we wanted to, we could even put this `->setTextAlign('right')` *inside* the custom field... *or* remove it.

-All right, let's try it.
+Testing time!
 Over in Questions, refresh and... got it!
+And on the Answers page... it looks great there too!

+## Watch out for Missing Configurators

-Over on the Answers page... it looks great there too!
-One thing to be aware of, now that we've changed this from an `IntegerField` to a `VotesField`, is if there's a specific field configurator for the `IntegerField`, it will *no* longer be used for our votes field.
+Oh, but word of warning.
+Now that we've changed from `IntegerField` to `VotesField`, if there's a specific field configurator for the `IntegerField`, it will *no* longer be used.

-And we actually have one of those.
-If you go back down to `/vendor/easycorp/easyadmin-bundle/src/Field/Configurator`, you'll find `IntegerConfigurator.php`, which operates *only* when the field you're using is an `IntegerField`.
-This configurator was being used a second ago, but it's not being used now.
-If you look into it, it's just doing some stuff with a custom number format, which basically allows you to control the format that the number is printed in.
-So we don't really need this anyway, since we're taking control of how things are printed inside of our votes template.
-It's just helpful to know this exists.
+And... there *is* such a configurator.
+Back down in `vendor/easycorp/easyadmin-bundle/src/Field/Configurator`, you'll find `IntegerConfigurator`.
+This operates *only* when the field you're using is an `IntegerField`.
+And so, this configurator *was* being used until a second ago.
+But not anymore.

+If you look inside, it doing some work with a custom number format, which allows you to control the *format* that the number is printed.
+We don't really need this:
+I just wanted you to remember the hidden layer of field configurators.

-Next, let's learn how to configure a bit more of the CRUD itself, like how CRUD is sorted by default, pagination settings, and more.
+Next, let's learn how to configure a bit more of the CRUD itself, like how a CRUD section is sorted by default, pagination settings, and more.